-Walter and Leonore Annenberg Center for Information Science and Technology, construction to be completed in 2009.
+Walter and Leonore Annenberg Center for Information Science and Technology, 2009.
 Built with a lead gift from the Annenberg Foundation and with funds provided by Life Trustee Stephen Bechtel, Jr., and other private donors.

-Warren and Katharine Schlinger Laboratory for Chemistry and Chemical Engineering, construction to be completed in 2009.
-Built with funds provided by alumnus Warren Schlinger and his wife, Katharine, a former Caltech employee and other private donors.
+Warren and Katharine Schlinger Laboratory for Chemistry and Chemical Engineering, 2010.
+Built with funds provided by alumnus Warren Schlinger and his wife, Katharine, a former Caltech employee, along with other private donors.